community-led-design/kit/src/resources/team-retrospective.md

 ## Why

-Retrospectives give your team a chance to check in and communicate what is working well on the project and what could use some improvement or changes.
-Regular check ins help to ensure that any issues are addressed as they come up, and reinforce the things that are working well.
-Retrospectives can help a team to gel and to develop strong and effective working relationships.
+Retrospectives give your team a chance to check in and communicate about what is working well on the project and what could use some improvement.
+Regular check-ins help to ensure that any issues are addressed as they come up, and reinforce the things that are working well.
+Retrospectives can help a team to develop strong and effective working relationships.

 ## How